yeojz/otplib/CONTRIBUTING.md

 [![PRs Welcome][pr-welcome-badge]][pr-welcome-link]

-Thank you for opening (and reading) this document. :)
+Thank you for reaching this document. :)
-We are open to, and grateful for, any contributions made.
+Feel free to contribute code, documentation, ideas for improvements or even example snippets.
+All are welcomed.

+## Some notes about this project:

-## Semantic Versioning
+### Semantic Versioning

 This repository generally follows semantic versioning.
 We release patch versions for bug fixes, minor versions for new features, and major versions for any breaking changes.

 All releases to npm or any other supported distribution channels will corresponding to a tagged commit.

+### Commit messages

+As the release information is generated from commit messages, it is highly recommended that commit messages are in the format of [conventional-commits](https://conventionalcommits.org/)

+For example: `feat(browser): description`, `fix: description`, `chore(readme): description` etc.

-## Testing
+### Testing

 To only run linting: